polterguy/rosetta/README.md

 the client authenticates itself, with a username/password combination, by using the "Authorization" HTTP header, to pass in its basic Authentication username/password combination.

+Authorization access rights are inherited on folders.
+This means that if you do not explicitly override a folder's authorization rights, then the rights of the parent folder will be inherited to its child folders.

 ### Authentication turned OFF on non-SSL traffic by default

 The WWW-Authenticate header is never transmitted from the server unless the connection is